 In short, a service business will pay the bills while you’re readying a product for market.
 And because you’re already working in that market, your brand recognition and reputation may help launch the product.

 Still need ideas for the easiest business to start?
 See these hundreds of business ideas to choose from.
+Then, take advantage of low startup costs and begin your entrepreneurial journey.
+Don’t forget that the right idea can turn into a thriving business!
 Good luck!

 All answers to reader questions come from the Small Business Trends Editorial Board, with more than 50 years of combined business experience.
 If you would like to ask a question, please submit it here.